erik-lynch/book_summary/README.md

 # Book Summary
 Microservice that receives a book title, and returns the summary provided on the book's wikipedia entry.
-The microservice pulls the book summary from Wikipedia using
+The microservice pulls the book summary using Wikipedia's API.

 Allows for the quick retrieval of a book summary using only the book's title.